0-29

 30-39

-My case manager at NAV (Norwegian Labour and Welfare Administration) tells me I can’t receive any more work assessment allowance (AAP) and tells me I either have to study full time, or find a full time job.
-I panic, I spend three months in a psychiatric ward, where I am treated for depression and anxiety, but move to the capitol afterwards to study photography.
-I manage to make some friends, I work part time at the school and as a nanny, I get several tattoos, my septum pierced and whisper FUCK IT! to the dirty mirror as I prepare for my first Pride.
+My case manager at NAV (Norwegian Labour and Welfare Administration) tells me I can’t receive any more work assessment allowance (AAP) and tells me I either have to study full-time or find a full-time job.
+I panic.
+I spend three months in a psychiatric ward, where I am treated for depression and anxiety, but move to the capital afterwards to study photography.
+I manage to make some friends, I work part-time at the school and as a nanny, I get several tattoos, I get my septum pierced and whisper 'FUCK IT!' to the dirty mirror as I prepare for my first PRIDE parade.
 Graduation again, this time without the flat hats and cape.
-I get some money, I travel to celebrate, I have my first international solo show, I am happy, I take lots of pictures, I exhibit abroad again and I win prizes.
-I buy a one-bedroom flat right next to the vast forest, I get a dog just in time for the first lockdown, she’s a rescue and she loves me and it saves my life.
+I inherit some money, I travel to celebrate, I have my first international solo show, I am happy, I take lots of pictures, I exhibit abroad again and I win prizes.
+I buy a one-bedroom flat right next to the vast forest, I get a dog just in time for the first lockdown in 2020, she’s a rescue, and she loves me and it saves my life.

 39-